InjoongK/injoong-blog/_posts/2024-10-29-second-blog-post.md

   <figcaption style="font-style: italic; color: #5e5e5e;">Source:<a href="https://commons.wikimedia.org/wiki/File:David-ortiz-batters-box.JPG"> Wikimedia Commons</a></figcaption>
 </div>

 So I want to find a batter who hits the most home runs on a given hitting opportunity and a batter who has pure strong batting power, assuming that I have become a scouter.
+This analysis looks deeper into the data to find who stands out the most in the batter’s box.

 ## What is Web Scraping?
 Web scraping is a technique to gather information from websites to extract specific data (like text, images, or tables).
 You can learn more about Web Scraping at <a href="https://thinkpalm.com/blogs/5-great-ways-web-scraping-tool-helps-businesses/"> this website</a>.